 Genevieve has testified before the House of Representatives’ Judiciary Committee on research measuring the life-saving impact of the Hyde Amendment.
-She has also appeared on EWTN News Nightly and EWTN Pro-Life Weekly television shows to discuss research on physician-assisted suicide.
+She has also appeared on EWTN News Nightly and EWTN Pro-Life Weekly television shows to discuss research on physician-assisted suicide and abortion coverage in Obamacare.

 Genevieve’s writings on abortion coverage in Obamacare, assisted suicide, comprehensive health alternatives to Planned Parenthood, and more have been published on National Review Online, The Daily Signal, Townhall, LifeNews, and on CLI’s blog.